Skip to main content

 30-Day Notice to Cure or Vacate for Minor Lease Violations

-This notice applies to tenants who commit minor lease violations.
-Examples include not ensuring the rental unit is clean or sanitary, and not reporting issues on time.
+This written notice applies to tenants who commit minor lease violations.
+Examples include not ensuring the rental unit is clean or sanitary, an unauthorized pet, and not reporting issues on time.

 The tenant will have 21 days to fix the issues or else move out at the end of the 30 days.
 For tenants who repeat the same violation within 30 days, you wouldn’t need to allow them to fix the violation.